-Objective 4: To provide training in behavioral health services for Spanish-speaking clients to 3 bilingual CP and 2 MHC trainees per year.
+Objective 4: To provide training in tele-behavioral health services to 6 CP trainees.

 The FMC is a training clinic for the SNMFMR Program and it is staffed by physicians, nurses, and nurse practitioners.
 It is the clinic site for a three-year Family Medicine residency program sponsored by Memorial Medical Center (MMC) in Las Cruces (a fully-accredited tertiary care hospital).
 FMC is a modern, full-service facility designed to meet the comprehensive health care needs of individuals and families with an emphasis placed on sensitivity to local ethnicity and culture (over 15,000 patient contacts a year).
 In the FMC there is a commitment to the patient as a whole person, continuity of care, and accessible and affordable care.
 Treatment uses a family systems approach, and is community oriented.
 The FMC offers pediatric, obstetrical, and adult medical services so that the entire family can be seen by the same physician.
 The FMC serves patients from ethnically diverse backgrounds, primarily serving patients of Latino descent, and also serving Native American, Caucasian, and other ethnicities.
 Over 50% of patients have Medicaid or Medicare.

 The FMC has an established relationship with the CEP department as a result of this grant.
 On-site supervision and coordination efforts will be provided by Dr. Hoover and the Graduate Assistant assigned to him.
 CP students will provide assessment and diagnosis for a wide range of mental disorders; individual and family therapy; psychoeducational interventions for scheduled group sessions on certain health behaviors such as smoking cessation, dietary changes, and stress management (including mindfulness-based meditation); and develop treatment plans for patient adherence to medications and other life-skills training.